The Coastal Edit: Where to Eat, Sip & Stay in Warrnambool

 See a show at the Lighthouse Theatre

-Lighthouse Theatre is Warrnambool’s beating cultural heart — a restored 1891 Town Hall turned world-class performance space, where heritage grandeur meets state-of-the-art design.
-From indie icons like Meg Washington to crowd favourites like Pete Murray, the stage plays host to a dynamic program spanning live music, ballet, theatre, and comedy.
+Lighthouse Theatre is Warrnambool’s beating cultural heart: a restored 1891 Town Hall turned world-class performance space, where heritage grandeur meets state-of-the-art design.
+From indie icons like Meg Washington to crowd favourites like Pete Murray, the stage hosts a dynamic program spanning live music, ballet, theatre, and comedy.
 Plush red seats, soaring glass walls and pitch-perfect acoustics set the scene for unforgettable nights out.

 185 Timor Street, Warrnambool